Last Updated on July 29, 2026 by Daniel Globe

 Does Vox actually die in Hazbin Hotel?

-What inspired the creation of Vox’s character design?
+What inspired Vox’s character design?

 Who voices Vox in Hazbin Hotel?